Shark Diving • Gordo Banks

 Scalloped Hammerhead Sharks

 Scalloped Hammerheads, like all sharks, are perfectly designed to do what they do.
 Every aspect of their body is custom made for their interaction with their environment.
 Their hammer-shaped head, properly known as a cephalofoil, gives them multiple advantages.
 It is narrower at the ends, allowing them to change direction rapidly by cutting through the water.
+This is particularly useful, as often their prey are fast-moving and agile animals, such as mackerel and squid.
+Their eyes are positioned at the far ends of the cephalofoil, creating an effect that essentially reduces their blindspot, allowing them to judge distances more easily, which aids in hunting.

 One of the reasons why Gordo Banks creates such good opportunities for seeing hammerhead sharks is something called ‘refuging’.
 They gather in large numbers during the day around the seamounts, to shelter from currents, socialize, and utilize safety in numbers.
 They will then disperse at night to hunt, either alone or in groups of 2 or 3.
 The seamounts also support large ecosystems, providing the perfect habitat for hammerhead prey items such as mackerel and skipjacks.